 Post-secondary education providers are also required to take reasonable steps to ensure that a student with disability is able to participate and use facilities and services on the same basis as a student without disability.
 If a student meets the essential entry requirements, then educators must make ‘reasonable adjustments’ to the course design or delivery to enable the student to have a fair chance of participating.
 Individual staff members can be held liable if it is found that they deliberately or inadvertently discriminated against a student.

-2020 Review of the Disability Standards for Education - consultations now open
+2020 Review of the Disability Standards for Education - Final Report

-The Australian Government Department of Education, Skills and Employment is undertaking a review of the Standards through an extensive community consultation process.
+In 2020 the Australian Government Department of Education, Skills and Employment undertook a review of the Standards through an extensive community consultation process.
 The Standards are reviewed every five years to test if they are effective in achieving their objects and whether any improvements could be made.
-The consultations are open until Friday, 25 September 2020.